 The fledgling stage is when a parrot learns how to fly.

-Some parrots start to lose weight as they’re more preoccupied with flying than eating.
-As a result, they’re dependent on their parents (or owners) for food.
+Some parrots lose weight because they’re more preoccupied with flying than eating.
+Consequently, they depend on their parents (or owners) for food.

 Weanling

 In the weanling stage, parrots consume solid foods independently.
-Weaning parrots learn to forage and develop skills, enabling them to care for themselves.
+Weaning baby parrots teaches them to forage and develops skills, enabling them to care for themselves.

 Juvenile

 Parrots become pre-adolescent and can fend for themselves.
-They’ll eat solid foods without the need for formula.
-They’ll be independent of their parents but won’t have reached sexual maturity yet.
+Consequently, they’ll eat solid foods without the need for formula.
+They’ll be independent but haven’t reached sexual maturity.

 Juvenile parrots won’t have their full adult color at this stage, which develops after the molting season.

-The parrot should be at least 8 to 12 weeks old before it’s given a new home.
+The parrot should be 8 to 12 weeks old before it’s given a new home.

 What Do You Feed Baby Parrots?

-Hagen Avicultural Research Institute artificially incubated psittacine eggs, and babies without parents were hand-fed for 3-5 months.
+Hagen Avicultural Research Institute artificially incubated psittacine eggs, and baby parrots without parents were hand-fed for 3-5 months.

 To do this, mix a hand-rearing formula in boiled water that had time to cool.
-Stir out all the lumps and bumps to form a smooth, thickened mixture.
+Stir out the lumps to form a smooth, thickened mixture.

-When hand-feeding baby parrots, the temperature of the food must be below 45°C before feeding.
-If the food is under 40°C, there’s a risk of it fermenting and causing infection.
+When hand-feeding baby parrots, the food temperature must be below 45°C before feeding.
+If the food is under 40°C, it may ferment and cause infection.

 Most chicks will be cared for by their parents during their initial life stages.

-Once the parrot has reached the weaning stage, it needs these foods:
+Once the parrot has reached the weaning stage, it needs the following foods:

-It takes a while for a baby parrot’s digestive system to become robust enough to cope with dried seeds and pellets.
+It takes a while for a baby parrot’s digestive system to cope with dried seeds and pellets.
 However, leaving a small dish of pellets for parrots to forage through is safe.

-Baby parrots shouldn’t be given water as they can drown.
+Baby parrots shouldn’t be given water because they can drown.

 They receive sufficient hydration through regurgitated foods and hand-rearing formula, so they only need water bowls once they move onto solid foods at about 4 weeks old.